Schoolhouse Children's Museum & Learning Center: The museum

-Since 2001 the former school is the home of the Schoolhouse Children's Museum & Learning Center.

-"Its mission is to encourage families to learn the history of Boynton Beach and Palm Beach County through interactive exhibitions and programs."
+Since 2001, the former school is the home of the Schoolhouse Children's Museum & Learning Center.
+The 2008 historical marker, sponsored by the Boynton Beach Cultural Center, City of Boynton Beach, and the Florida Department of State describes the museum's mission as "to encourage families to learn the history of Boynton Beach and Palm Beach County through interactive exhibitions and programs."
+Approximately 252,000 people visited the museum between 2001 and September 2008.
 It features hands-on, interactive exhibits about history, maritime history, marine life, local and regional history, and period home, general store, and school life displays.
-"Our exhibits provide an interactive glimpse of life for early Florida Pioneers – before the days of computers, cell phones, televisions or even cars."
+The website of the Schoolhouse Children's Museum & Learning Center notes that the "exhibits provide an interactive glimpse of life for early Florida Pioneers – before the days of computers, cell phones, televisions or even cars."